jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 ## Create a strong passphrase

 Generate a strong passphrase for your new SSH key.
-I use [1Password](https://agilebits.com/onepassword) to generate a nice, long passphrase with at least 2 digits and 2 symbols.
+I use [1Password](https://agilebits.com/onepassword) to generate a nice, long passphrase.

 ## Create a new key pair

 Create your new SSH key pair.
-If you already have a key named "id_rsa", this will overwrite it.
+If you already have a key named `id_rsa`, this will overwrite it.
+When prompted, enter the passphrase you generated earlier

-`ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa -C "comment describing key"`
+`ssh-keygen -t rsa -b 4096 ~/.ssh/id_rsa -C "comment describing key"`

-When prompted, enter the passphrase you generated earlier.

 ## Change permissions

-This was hangup #1.
 By default, my machine gives this new key permissions of 644 (User read+write, Group read, Other read).
 I want to change that to 600 (User read+write only) to avoid issues down the road.
-To change both id_rsa files to 600:
+To change the private and public key files to 600:

 `chmod 600 ~/.ssh/id_rsa*`